Resume Summary Examples: Craft a Powerful First Impression

 • Healthcare and nonprofits

-These are service-oriented fields.
-Thus, you should use an empathetic tone driven by values.
+You should use an empathetic tone driven by values.
 Your goal is to show your commitment to the mission with words like dedicated, supportive, and patient-centered.
 Here’s an example: Compassionate nurse practitioner with over 10 years of experience in patient care, committed to providing a supportive environment for recovering.

-These industries are all about clarity and problem-solving.
 Use straightforward language that shows your technical expertise.
 Informal tone might be OK up to a certain extent, but it should still highlight your analytical approach to work.
 Here’s a good example: Skilled software developer proficient in Python and JavaScript, dedicated to creating scalable applications that enhance user experience.

-When writing about yourself, your instincts tell you to explain what you’ve achieved so far.
-That’s OK; you should mention your achievements in the resume summary.
-But it’s not where you should limit yourself.
 Focusing on the future will show that you can use your past achievements to do something great for the employer.
 You can use your past success in future-oriented statements, so the employer will sense your goals and your ability to make meaningful contributions to their company.

 • Mention how your skills match the organization’s objectives.
 If you’ve researched the company’s mission or upcoming projects, you’ll know how to do it.